Detecting unreliable computer simulations of recursive functions with interval extensions

 We have tested our approach on the logistic map using many different programming languages and simulation packages, including Matlab, Scilab, Octave, Fortran and C. In all cases, the number of iterates is significantly lower than that considered reliable in the existing literature.
 We have also used the lower bound error on the logistic map and on the polynomial NARMAX for the Rössler equations to estimate the largest Lyapunov exponent, which determines the critical simulation time that guarantees the reliability of the simulation.

-M. Perc, B. Silva, S. Martins et al, Detecting unreliable computer simulations of recursive functions with interval extensions, Applied Mathematics and Computation 329 (2018) 408-419
+E. Nepomuceno, S. Martins, B. Silva, G. Amaral, M. Perc, Detecting unreliable computer simulations of recursive functions with interval extensions, Applied Mathematics and Computation 329 (2018) 408–419